top of page

 Nearly all of the first and second generations of Lindy Hoppers have passed away, but there are still living legends who swung out in the Harvest Moon Ball and at the Savoy Ballroom telling their stories.
 It is more important now than ever to learn, appreciate, and continue to pass on and share the history and legacy of what might just be America's greatest original art form.

-Pictured: Social dance between current pros Rikard Ekstrand (Sweden) and Hyunjung Choi (South Korea) dancing at Swim out Costa Brava 2018 (Spain) to the music of Professor Cunningham and his Old School (Australia/USA)
+Pictured: Social dance between Rikard Ekstrand (Sweden) and Hyunjung Choi (South Korea) dancing at Swim out Costa Brava 2018 (Spain) to the music of Professor Cunningham and his Old School (Australia/USA)

 Racism & Appropriation